robsimmons/dusa/docs/src/content/docs/docs/introductions/datalog.md

     weapon "Arya" is "greatsword".

-For a more subtle example, consider trying to make `sibling` a functional proposition instead of a relational proposition, like this:
+For a more subtle example, consider trying to make `sibling` a functional proposition like this:

     sibling A is B :- parent A P, parent B P, A != B.

 This will work initially, deriving that Arya and Sansa are siblings, as are Brandon and Eddard.
-But if we then add a seemingly innoccuous additional fact...
+But if we then add a seemingly innocuous additional fact...

     parent "Bran" "Eddard".

 ...then Dusa will throw out the database in its entirety, reporting that there are no solutions.
-By deriving both `sibling "Arya" is "Sansa"` and `sibling "Arya" is "Bran"`, the database failed an integrity constraint and was completely invalidated.
+By deriving both `sibling "Arya" is "Sansa"` and `sibling "Arya" is "Bran"`, the database fails an integrity constraint and is completely invalidated.

-The takeway here is that we made a mistake: the `sibling` relationship should be a relation, not a function.
+The takeaway here is that we made a mistake: the `sibling` relationship should be a relation, not a function.

 Integrity constraints can also be added with the `#forbid` and `#demand`